Culpable/propva-root/documents/logo-customization-index.md

-# Mine Seek Logo Customization Guide: Complete Documentation
+# PropVA Logo Customization Guide: Complete Documentation

-This document provides comprehensive documentation for customizing logos on the Mine Seek website, including configuration options and implementation details.
+This document provides comprehensive documentation for customizing logos on the PropVA website, including configuration options and implementation details.

 ## Quick Reference: Editing Logo Properties

 ### Main Logo Properties

-The main Mine Seek logo is defined in `src/components/logo.jsx` and consists of two components:
+The main PropVA logo is defined in `src/components/logo.jsx` and consists of two components:

-1. **Logo Component**: The full Mine Seek logo including text
+1. **Logo Component**: The full PropVA logo including text
    - Used in navbar and footer
    - Includes hover animations
    - Takes `variant` prop to adjust viewBox settings